Akshay5623/devops_eng114/README.md

 Once this is done check the version by running `ansible --version`

+To SSH into the web or db from the controller
+- `ssh vagrant@private.ip.of.web` - To SSH into the web machine
+- `ssh vagrant@private.ip.of.db` - To SSH into the db machine
+- When/if prompted type `yes`
+- Enter the password
+- When inside run `sudo apt-get update -y` to ensure the machine has internet access
+- When you exit the machine you should land back in the controller machine.
+- You need to do these steps otherwise the next ones wont work.

 Navigate to /etc/ansible

 Run `ls` to ensure there is a file called `hosts`